lostinplace/EmpyrionAdminTools/README.md

 `/at help` : discussed above

-#### Telport
+#### Teleport

 `/at teleport {targetPlayer} to {destinationPlayer}`

 This allows you to move players around by name.
-THis command is only available ot moderators and above, because you should really have `gm` mode on while using it.
+This command is only available to moderators and above, because you should really have `gm` mode on while using it.
 If you don't want to type out your own name, you can enter "me" as a shorthand.
 It will try to look up active player names in the following order:

 1. Case insensitve containment search
 2. Case sensitive containment search
 3. Exact match

-note that the teleport command will only execute if the provided names both resolve ot one and only one player.
+Note that the teleport command will only execute if the provided names both resolve to one and only one player.

 #### Mailbox